-By creating a suitable atmosphere and selecting appropriate materials and topics, the fourth-grade teachers help each student develop self-confidence, a love of learning, a sense of responsibility, and pride in accomplishment.
+By creating a suitable atmosphere and selecting appropriate materials and topics, fourth-grade teachers help each student develop self-confidence, a love of learning, a sense of responsibility, and pride in their accomplishments.
 Students develop a sense of community and an appreciation of and respect for each other's opinions, individuality, and property.

 Fourth graders have 1:1 access to Chromebooks at school.
 Each student receives a DCD Google Drive account where they can create, store, and organize their work.
 This account can be accessed at home as well.
 Students are expected to manage materials and complete nightly homework assignments.
 The teachers encourage students to become more articulate about their needs as learners.
 Students learn to ask questions and seek out assistance when needed.
-The fourth-grade program encourages community building, cooperative learning, and problem solving.
+The fourth-grade program promotes community building, cooperative learning, and problem-solving.
 Through class meetings, written reflections, and read-alouds, students build skills of cooperation, responsibility, empathy, and self-control.

-Learning continues outside of the classroom with athletics every day except for Friday, various field trips, and a year-long service learning partnership with the Dedham branch of the Animal Rescue League of Boston, which culminates in an annual school-wide "Fun Run" to raise money for the ARL.
+Learning continues outside of the classroom with athletics, field trips, and a learning partnership with the Dedham branch of the Animal Rescue League of Boston, which includes an annual school-wide "Fun Run" to raise money for the ARL.